-Through health programs and public education we are making a difference to the heart health of all Australians.
-In 2016 we invested more than $28 million (32% of our income) in these activities.
+Through health programs and public education, we are making a difference to the heart health of all Australians.
+In 2017 we invested more than $26 million (45% of our income) in these activities.

-Research has the potential to save thousands of lives and the Heart Foundation is the largest non-government funder of cardiovascular research in Australia.
-In 2016 we invested $12.3 million (14% of our income) to fund 213 major research awards.
-Over the past 5 years we have invested $63 million in vital research.
+Research has the potential to save thousands of lives, and the Heart Foundation is the largest non-government funder of cardiovascular research in Australia.
+In 2017 we invested $13 million (14% of our income) to fund major research awards.

 Since 1959, we have invested the equivalent of $557 million towards research into the cause, diagnosis, treatment and prevention of heart disease.
-Heart disease is still the single biggest killer of Australians – so there is still a lot of work to do.
+Heart disease is still the single biggest killer of Australians –there is still a lot of work to do.